 The contemplative life is commonly associated with seclusion, solitude, and prayer.
 Certainly, these conditions are conducive to contemplation, but contemplation does not depend on them.
 Sister Faustina’s life, while running its course behind convent walls, demonstrates that contemplation is possible anywhere, not only in the chapel or during prayer, but also at work and in all the circumstances of daily life.
 For its essence does not consist in being secluded from the world, but in consciously staying with God.
 Before she herself understood this truth, she tried to fulfil her desire of leading a contemplative life in cloistered monastery.
 For this reason, Sister Faustina wanted to transfer to a religious community of a stricter observance (Diary 18) after having spent three weeks in the Congregation of the Sisters of Our Lady of Mercy.
 The Lord Jesus, however, did not allow her to leave this Congregation neither during the postulancy nor during the time of perpetual profession when, guided by the desire to fulfil God’s will, she wanted to found a contemplative monastery that would proclaim and implore God’s mercy for the world.
 The Lord made her stay until death in the Congregation to which He had called her to show, among other things, that it is possible to attain even the peaks of contemplative life in every vocation, in every circumstance, in the drab, everyday human life by carrying out the most mundane duties.
 Nevertheless, definite requirements must first be met; namely, one must lead an ascetic life and cultivate a spirit of prayer.
 Sister Faustina also followed this path, trodden by thousands of saints, leaving us the example of contemplation in everyday life.

 After going through the passive nights of the senses and the spirit, Sister Faustina experienced states of infused contemplation frequently.
 God would take complete possession of her soul, and in these moments she communed with Him effortlessly in a simple and loving way.
-I more often commune with the Lord in a more profound manner, she wrote in the Diary, My senses sleep and, although not in a visible way, all things become more real and clearer to me than if I saw them with my eyes.
-My intellect learns more in one moment than during long years of thinking and meditation, both as regards the essence of God and as regards revealed truths, and also as regards the knowledge of my own misery (Diary 882).
+“Usually I’m with the Lord in a more profound manner – she wrote in the Diary – My senses are put to sleep, and things are real though imperceptible, and much clearer to me than if I saw them with my eyes.
+In a flash my intellect understands more than what I’d learn in years of thinking and meticulous consideration, about the nature of God and the revealed truths, and about my own nothingness” (Diary 882).

 Initially, the acts of infused contemplation in Sister Faustina’s life appeared sporadically, even before she had entered the convent (cf. Diary 1404, 770).
 Later on, they appeared ever more frequently, especially during the passive night of the spirit which enabled her soul to abide with God.
 At times, the acts of infused contemplation were prolonged and would last throughout the whole day.
-I continued, she recorded, throughout the whole day without interruption, thus immersed in God.
-In the evening, I fell as if into a faint and a strange sort of agony.
-My love wants to equal the love of the Mighty One.
-It is drawn to Him so vehemently that it is impossible, without some special grace from God, to bear the vastness of such a grace in this life.
-But I see clearly that Jesus himself is sustaining me and strengthening me and making me capable of communing with Him (Diary 708, cf. Diary 1246).
+“For the entire day without intermission – she recorded – I lived immersed in God.
+In the evening, I suddenly went into a state like fainting and a wonderful kind of dying; my love wanted to fully answer to the love of the Mighty One; it was being so strongly and swiftly drawn up to Him that it would have been impossible to endure such an immensity of grace in this life without special grace from God.
+But I can clearly see that Jesus is supporting and strengthening me, enabling me to abide with Him” (Diary 708, cf. Diary 1246).

 sr. M. Elisabeth Siepak ISMM